- Indigenous Facilitation

-John Beaucage is one of Canada’s most respected Indigenous leaders, with a tremendous depth of experience engaging with First Nations, Inuit and Métis leaders and communities across Canada.
+John Beaucage, C.M. is one of Canada’s most respected Indigenous leaders, with a tremendous depth of experience engaging with First Nations, Inuit and Métis leaders and communities across Canada.
 Eyaabay (his traditional name) is a Pipe Carrier from the Bear Clan.
 A band member of Wasauksing First Nation, he was raised on the Shawanaga First Nation and has extended family in Nipissing First Nation.

 He was elected as Grand Council Chief of the 42-member First Nations of the Anishinabek Nation (Union of Ontario Indians) in 2004, after serving four consecutive terms as Chief of Wasauksing First Nation.
 As Grand Council Chief, John played an instrumental role in the First Ministers’ Meeting that took place in Kelowna, BC, in November of 2005.

 Since leaving his position as Grand Council Chief in 2009, John has served on a number of boards and as CEO of the Lake Huron Anishinabek Transmission Company.
 In April 2010, he was appointed as Ontario’s first Indigenous Advisor to the Minister of Children and Youth Services for a one-year term.
 In this role, he provided advice on child welfare issues and policy matters, and facilitated discussions between the Minister and Indigenous leaders, as well as served as an expert resource to the Commission to Promote Sustainable Child Welfare.